BleuLlama/BLuB/README.md

-BLuB
+BLuB / BLu Basic
 ====

 BLuB A small variant of a BASIC style language, simplifying the syntax and borrowing some concepts from ASM.
-"BLuB" originally stood for "BleuLlama's micro-BASIC", but now it is just "BLuB".
+"BLuB" originally stood for "BleuLlama's micro-BASIC", but now it can also be shortened down to "BLuB" although "BLu Basic" is alternately preferred.
+(There are other things out there claiming to be a "BASIC" but are much further from Dartmouth Basic than BLuB is.)

 # Overview